Cook Islands Language Week

 Download the resource (PDF, 2.5 MB)

 Help promote the Cook Islands Language Week in your church, workplace, school or your community.
+The 2018 poster will be available soon.

 2017 Download here (JPG, 366 KB)